-Most organisations that run projects will have a number of them active per year and will benefit from some analysis of the projects grouped together, giving common information.
-Significant investment in a PPM tool is not likely to be necessary for a small number of projects, but there will need to be some manual collection of data and careful planning to get reasonable analysis.
+Most organisations that run projects will have multiple projects running concurrently.
+Any project delivery function that has a range of active projects will benefit from some analysis.
+A way of the grouping project to give common information.
+Significant investment in a PPM tool is not likely to be necessary for a small number of projects.
+But there will need to be some manual collection of data and careful planning to get reasonable analysis.

 Project Management Maturity

-As we have discussed in other posts Why do PPM tools fail?
-The organisation can make the mistake of selecting a complex and demanding PPM tool that the project delivery team cannot effectively use.
+As we have discussed in other posts Why do PPM tools fail? companies can make the solution complex.
+Organisation can make the mistake of selecting a complex and demanding PPM tool.
+Often something that the project delivery team cannot effectively use.
 Clearly the tool needs to be appropriate to the level of understanding and experience in the project delivery team.

 Expense of tool

-Although the expense of a PPM tool is a common reason for not buying one, the decision whether or not to use one should be the same as for determining the value of running any other project.
+The expense of a PPM tool is a common reason for not buying one.
+The decision to use a PPM application should be the same as for determining the value of running any other project.
 Therefore, the cost of the tool needs to be judged against the benefits it provides.
-A PPM tool or any other tools used in the PMO should make the job of delivering projects easier and provide more value than the cost of purchase, license or development of the tool.
+A PPM tool or any other tools used in the PMO should make the job of delivering projects easier.
+It should provide more value than the cost of purchase, license or development of the tool.
 If it does not meet that simple demand, then why is it being deployed?

 Engagement of Project teams

-One of the most difficult areas is opposition to the introduction of a tool because project teams see the tool as an obstacle to successful projects or an unnecessary micro management of project and programme managers.
+One of the most difficult areas is opposition to the introduction of a tool.
+Often project teams see the tool as an obstacle to successful projects.
+They can also feel it an unnecessary micro management of project and programme managers.
 All Project delivery stakeholders need to be involved during the selection and implementation of PPM tools.
-Some project management staff may feel threatened but if the tool is used correctly to improve the delivery of projects and provide useful information, then this need not be the case.
+Some project management staff may feel threatened.
+But if the tool is used correctly to improve the delivery of projects and provide useful information; then this need not be the case.

 The existing or previous PPM tool failed

 Another difficult case is the occasion where a PPM tool has been selected and for whatever reason it has not provided the expected outcome.
-It may be that it does not provide the functionality expected or that it has in built-in issues that were not apparent when purchasing the tool.
-But it can be just as easily failing through lack of engagement or just simply lack of understanding of how to collect and use data effective at the portfolio level.
+It may be that it does not provide the functionality expected.
+Or that it has in built-in issues that were not apparent when purchasing the tool.
+But it can be just as easily failing through lack of engagement.
+Just simply lack of understanding of how to collect and use data effective at the portfolio level., can spell failure.
 Organisations where PPM implementations have failed are naturally reticent about venturing into future PPM implementations.
 In these circumstances it is doubly important that all stakeholders are engaged, trained and appropriately involved in the whole process.

 The Organisation is unique and PPM tool do not fit

-Another difficult point to overcome is the situation where your organisation believes their requirement is unique and no tool can provide a solution.
+Another difficult point to overcome is the situation where your organisation believes their requirement is unique.
+No tool can provide a solution.
 It is extremely rare that a project portfolio requirement is so different in an organisation that no tool can provide an answer.
-This point will require some flexibility from the organisation to look at standard approaches, also in some situations the use of the tool might need to be adapted.
+This point will require some flexibility from the organisation to look at standard approaches.
+In some situations the use of the tool might need to be adapted.
 But if you are buying a package it is best to avoid having it modified.
 Modified Packages are never as good a fit as bespoke solutions and more expensive than the standard offering.

-If you believe that your organisation is not ready to use a PPM tool or has had bad experiences in the use of tools there is still a need for the PMO to collect data and provide a service in matching projects to the organisations need and capability to deliver them.
-A simple set of tools that assist in collecting data from projects and measuring organisations expectation and performance achieved is invaluable for PMOs that do not have that information at their finger tips from a PPM solution.
+If you believe that your organisation is not ready to use a PPM tool or has had bad experiences in the use of tools there is still a need for the PMO to collect data.
+The PMO is also provides a service in matching projects to the organisations need and capability to deliver them.
+A simple set of tools that assists in collecting data is core to the PMO’s need.
+Allowing measurement of organisations expectation and the performance achieved is invaluable for PMOs.
+Even more so for teams that do not have that information at their finger tips from a PPM solution.

-However, if a PPM tool is needed it is vital that the most appropriate one is selected and adequate training and support is given to those using it to gain the benefit from the purchase.
+However, if a PPM tool is needed it is vital that the most appropriate one is selected.
+Adequate training and support should be given.
+This allows maximum the benefit from the purchase.